pritishmishra/grade-api-test/readme.md

     - Note: If you don't see this Run Configuration listed:
       - create a new Run Configuration of type `Application` (use the + in the top left corner of the window).
-      - where it says "Main class", type `app.gui.GUI`.
+      - where it says "Main class", type `app.gui.Application`.

 10. In that field, type `API_TOKEN=YOUR_TOKEN`, with YOUR_TOKEN replaced with your actual API Token which you saved in `username.txt`.